 I navigated the hills with the help of some cool breathing exercises and felt my abdominal muscles working.
 My slightly rusty old bike was stuck in the easiest gear which was good for hills but slightly annoying on flatter ground forcing me to either peddle much quicker than I should have to or just peddle real slow both of which felt like I was not getting anywhere fast. lol.
 A cyclist flew past me and all my bananas. lol!
 I got a bit thirsty and stopped partway to eat an orange and enjoyed the scenery and fresh air.

 On my street within a quarter mile from my house one bunch of bananas hanging from the bicycle frame broke apart and fell to the ground.
 I stopped, backed up, balanced the bike with 30 pounds of produce cargo against my leg, and bent over and reached down to pick up the bananas.
 I had run over one of them with my tire.
 Oops!
 Poor banana!
 It was squished with a tire mark but the skin was not broken so I ate it soon after getting home.

-At home I quickly set up the tripod for a few quick photos of me and my banana bicycle before the sun set, unpacked, put fruit and veggies away, and ate an avocado, two oranges, and a slightly squished banana.
-I had a successful trip to the grocery store for thirty pounds of produce, my legs and butt felt good, and I looked forward to many more bicycle trips including to Salisbury Beach in the near future. :)
+At home I quickly set up the tripod for a few quick photos of me and my banana bicycle before the sun set, unpacked, put fruit and veggies away, and ate an avocado, two oranges, and a slightly squashed banana.
+I had a successful trip to the grocery store for thirty pounds of produce, my exercised legs and butt felt good and firm, and I looked forward to many more bicycle grocery runs and maybe a trip to Salisbury Beach in the near future. :)